VitorBSP/erfG/readme.md

 of distributions called the erf-$G$ family.
 Their proposal provides special distributions without adding complexity to parametric spaces of resulting models.
-Empirical evidences shows that the proposed family may solve issues of flat or quasi-red likelihoods in some baselines.Due to great applied potential of the new model, this package provides a computational implementation of the erf-$G$ family.
+Empirical evidences shows that the proposed family may solve issues of flat or quasi-red likelihoods in some baselines.
+Due to the great applied potential of the new model, this package provides a computational implementation of the erf-$G$ family.
 The density, distribution and quantile functions,  besides functions to generates the erf-$G$  random variables are implemented.